-Architects, engineers, interior designers, and specialty
+Architects, engineers, interior designers, and specialty consultants.

 Facility managers, project managers, and space planners.